PUPPIES!!!

-We're expecting a litter this spring that will be ready to go home the last week in July, 2025.
-Please contact us to reserve your pup now!
+Moxie's new litter has arrived!
+Each and every one of these pups is gorgeous, curious, and sweet.
+They will be ready to go home the last week in July, 2025.
+Please contact us via the form to set up a meeting or reserve your pup now!

 We can drop-off to Seattle, Portland, and nearby locations.
 If you live farther away, we can make arrangements for shipping and transportation.